paper-leaf/commandervee/README.md

 #README

-## What is Command-Vee?
+## What is Commander Vee?

-Command-Vee is the result of a two-day sprint to pull over 850 blog posts from an old HTML blog into a shiny new Wordpress one.
+Commander Vee is the result of a two-day sprint to pull over 850 blog posts from an old HTML blog into a shiny new Wordpress one.
 It may not be the easiest, most elegant set of scripts ever.
 But it **did** save us 45 hours of manual content entry, so there's that!

 ## What can I do with it?

 Whatever you want (no, seriously).
-Command-Vee is not a polished plug-and-play script, but that doesn't mean you can't use it to _inspire_ a polished plug-and-play script!
+Commander Vee is not a polished plug-and-play script, but that doesn't mean you can't use it to _inspire_ a polished plug-and-play script!

 ##How do I do that?